Rank-based linkage I: triplet comparisons and oriented simplicial complexes: Data merge: gluing ranking systems together

 Principled methods of merging methods and data of unsupervised learning projects are rare, as the survey \cite{lah} shows.
 A categorical approach to merging databases is presented by Brown, Spivak \& Wisnesky \cite{bro}, but here we consider the unsupervised learning issue.
 Proposition \ref{p:sheafify} and Theorem \ref{th:summary} have direct application to pooling ranking systems on sets of data objects.

-For the sake of concreteness, suppose Alice and Bob pursue bio-informatics in different laboratories.
-Alice has a collection of white mice which she uses to cluster a set $S$ of murine gene mutations, using comparator $\{\prec_t\}_{t \in S}$.
-Meanwhile Bob has a collection of brown mice which he uses to cluster a set $S'$ of mutations, using comparator $\{\prec'_x\}_{x \in S'}$.
+\textbf{Genetics: } Alice and Bob pursue bio-informatics in different laboratories.
+Alice employs a collection of white mice to cluster a set $S$ of murine gene mutations, using comparator $\{\prec_t\}_{t \in S}$ based on arithmetic on feature vectors.
+Meanwhile Bob uses his brown mice to cluster a set $S'$ of mutations, using comparator $\{\prec'_x\}_{x \in S'}$.
 Although their sets of mice are disjoint, the intersection $S \cap S'$ of mutations may be non-empty.

+\textbf{Music streaming: } A streaming service specializing in Jazz merges with a service specializing in Pop.
+Their recommender systems are similar enough to rank ``track to play next'' the same for tracks in the intersection of their catalogs, although the recommenders are constructed from different feature vectors.